 Where ballet technique is often focused on line, the building of controlled tension to create lift/lightness in the body, and impeccably structured placement, modern dance techniques tend to focus on grounding one’s weight into the earth, isolating movement in certain parts of the body, and using one’s weight and natural momentum to move their body through space.
 In the first year of our contemporary curriculum, dancers are taught how to release their bodies from the structure taught in their ballet classes.
 They learn how to use their spines for movement rather than structure (roll through, curve, spiral), drop their center of gravity and weight closer to the earth, use momentum to drive their movement, and create fluidity and sharpness through the study of isolations.
 In the second year of contemporary, concepts are tied together to develop more complex exercises and greater understanding of movement.
 Dancers are also asked to find more creativity and use of their personal voices through exercises in guided improvisation and gesture.
 The daily classical ballet technique classes provide a dancer’s foundation.
 Our contemporary program is developed as a supplement, adding new layers of ability to a dancer’s toolbox.
-We start our contemporary program after a foundation of classical technique has been obtained, usually at age 11 or 12 in level 3B.
+We start our contemporary program after a foundation of classical technique has been obtained, usually at age 10 in level 2B.

 Repertoire is chosen from the full range of classical choreographic works.
 Repertoire will be selected to best showcase the strengths and talents of our student body.
 Students are trained only by principal dancers and soloists who can draw upon their own performing experiences in the roles they are teaching.